Ian Mosley

 Ian F. Mosley (born 16 June 1953) is an English drummer.
 He is best known for his long-time membership of the neo-prog band Marillion, which he joined for their second album, Fugazi, released in 1984.
-He had previously been an in-demand session drummer.
-Mosley's abilities have been widely praised, including by former Genesis guitarist Steve Hackett, Meshuggah drummer Tomas Haake and critic John Franck of AllMusic.
+He had previously been a session drummer.
+Mosley's abilities have been praised, including by former Genesis guitarist Steve Hackett, Meshuggah drummer Tomas Haake and critic John Franck of AllMusic.
 Modern Drummer has characterised him as a "drumming great".

 Early life

 Mosley studied percussion at the Guildhall School of Music and Drama under teacher Gilbert Webster and, aged 18, played in the orchestra for the musical Hair.
-His first professional band was Darryl Way's Wolf, and played drums on the 1973 albums Canis Lupus and Saturation Point, and the third album Night Music from 1974.
+His first professional band was Darryl Way's Wolf, and played drums on the 1973 albums Canis Lupus and Saturation Point, and the third album, Night Music, from 1974.
 He later played on the track Finale on the 1978 album Concerto for Electric Violin.
 More session work followed in the Netherlands.
 In 1975, Mosley played on the album Birds by Dutch band Trace, before joining Gordon Giltrap Band and played on the 1979 album The Peacock Party and the following tour.
 In 1981, Mosley joined former Genesis guitarist Steve Hackett and played on the Cured tour, recordings later released on the live album Time Lapse.
 Mosley played on the 1983 album Highly Strung and the following tour.
-Mosley also played on Hacketts album Till We Have Faces, before joining Marillion.
+Mosley also played on Hackett's album Till We Have Faces, before joining Marillion.